pschmitt/kwin-konsole-scratchpad/README.md

 1. Setup a custom shortcut that triggers [`./shortcut.sh`](./shortcut.sh)
 2. Set up a scratchpad service (see below)
+3. *Optional* Install [uglifyjs](https://github.com/mishoo/UglifyJS) to make the loading of the script a tiny bit faster

 ## Install as a KWin script